anderskm/gputil/README.md

 ```python
 deviceID = GPUstats.getFirstAvailable(maxLoad=0.5, maxMemory=0.5)
 ```
+Returns a list with 0 or 1 ids of the first available GPU.
+Lower ordered ids are prioritized over higher order ids.
+Availablity is determined based on current memory usage and load.

 * Inputs
   * `maxLoad` - Maximum current relative load for a GPU to be considered available.
 GPUs with a load larger than `maxLoad` is not returned. (**default = 0.5**)
   * `maxMemory` - Maximum current relative memory usage for a GPU to be considered available.
 GPUs with a current memory usage larger than `maxMemory` is not returned. (**default = 0.5**)
 * Outputs
   * deviceID - list with 1 element containing the first available GPU device ids.
 A GPU is considered available, if the current load and memory usage is less than `maxLoad` and `maxMemory`, respectively.
 The order and limit are fixed to `'first'` and `1`, respectively.

 Same as `getAvailable(order = 'first', limit = 1, maxLoad = 0.5, maxMemory = 0.5)`

 ```python
 GPUstats.showUtilization()
 ```
+Prints the current status (id, memory usage and load) of all GPUs
 * Inputs
   * None
 * Outputs